swcarpentry/git-novice/episodes/02-setup.md

 Git (2.28+) allows configuration of the name of the branch created when you initialize any new repository.
-Alfredo decides to use that feature to set it to `main` so it matches the cloud service he will eventually use.
+Alfredo decides to use that feature to set it to `main` so it matches the cloud service they will eventually use.

 ```bash
 $ git config --global init.defaultBranch main